assembl/assembl/doc/INSTALL.rst

     brew install python

-Either way, you should use pip to install fabric:
+Either way, you should use pip to install fabric (you would need to sudo for the system python):

 .. code:: sh